Walt Disney Pictures Logo

 For its centennial anniversary, the Walt Disney Company introduced a new logo based on the classic signature of its founder.
 The designers took as a basis the style of the emblem first used in 1979: featuring a wide “D” with a single loop around the vertical stroke and a curly “s” with an inwardly twisted bottom end.
 The right side of “N” is bent to the left, the dot over “i” is a complex swirl, and “y” resembles a mouse tail.
 The famous cartoonist’s first name is absent in the festive emblem – only his surname is present, rendered in the proprietary Waltograph font.

 The number “100” is playfully interpreted despite the serious occasion.
-The two zeros are connected, making them look like the huge eyes of an animated character: surprised but unusual due to the absence of pupils.
-They also resemble Minnie’s bow and Mickey Mouse’s ears – the image from which it all began.
+The two zeros are connected, making them look like the huge eyes of an animated character: surprised yet unusual because they lack pupils.
+They also resemble Minnie’s bow and Mickey Mouse’s ears, the image from which it all began.
 “100 Years of Wonder” is written in a strict geometric font in the second row.
 All letters are uppercase, bold, and sans-serif.
 They harmoniously combine sharp angles and smooth curves.
 The lines are aligned on both sides and colored in black to emphasize the solemnity of the round date.

 Font and Colors

-The graphic part of the logo appeared in 1985.
+The graphic element of the logo was introduced in 1985.
 It became an image of a fairy-tale castle since the animation studio is associated with magic, princes, princesses, kings, and queens.
 Initially, the palace looked constructed, but another, more tangible and realistic image appeared.
 According to the designers’ idea, it still changes depending on the plot of the cartoon or film.

 The colorful image is accompanied by the phrase “Walt Disney Pictures.”
-The company’s name is encountered in early versions of the emblem, although the style has noticeably changed since 1937.
+The company’s name appears in early versions of the emblem, though the style has noticeably changed since 1937.
 There is an opinion that the phrase “Walt Disney” is nothing more than the owner’s brand signature.
 However, some are ready to argue with this, as the famous animator’s autograph looks completely different on old letters and postcards.

 Like many animators, Disney had several signatures, including Roman or print.
-Moreover, he constantly improved them, almost as he changed the design of Mickey Mouse.
+Moreover, he constantly improved them, almost as if he were redesigning Mickey Mouse.
 Until the early 1970s, the logo included one of the old versions, with careless lines and connected letters.
-Later, a few years after Walt Disney’s death, new leaders decided to use a more original version.
+A few years after Walt Disney’s death, the new leaders decided to use the original version.

 The studio owner left behind many handwriting samples.
 Based on them, designers developed a universal word sign – most likely hyperbolic and stylized.
 They chose the most memorable signature with the strange letter “D.” The other symbols are also unusual: “T” resembles “Y,” and the dot above “I” looks like a large circle, crossed diagonally.

-The media conglomerate has never had an official font, but in 2000, typographer Justin Callaghan tried to recreate it based on existing inscriptions.
+The media conglomerate has never had an official font, but in 2000, typographer Justin Callaghan attempted to recreate it from existing inscriptions.
 He developed two versions of the Waltograph: bold and regular, with lowercase and uppercase letters.
 Walt Disney Company noted that if Mickey Mouse were to write memoirs, he would choose the Waltograph font.